Programs & Events

 Exhibition Assistance through the Ontario Arts Council

-Keep in mind that the Fort Frances Museum is a Recommender Gallery for exhibition assistance.
-Each year our area is allotted funds to help artists in their efforts to exhibit their work.
-Artists can apply to the Museum for up to $1500.
+The Fort Frances Museum is no longer a Recommender Gallery for exhibition assistance.
+Funds designated for our area stay in our area however.
+Therefore artists can apply to other recemmender galleries in northwestern Ontario for up to $1500.
 A committee will review your application, and if eligible, can make a recommendation to the Ontario Arts Council for approval of exhibition assistance funds.

 Be a part of the creative connection in the community!
 Between art-related exhibits/individuals, musical endeavours, various events, festivals, drama/theatre groups, presentations, venues, etc. Fort Frances offers a variety of ways to get involved.